Pylons/pyramid/docs/narr/static.rst

 .. note:: the argument to :class:`pyramid.view.static` can also be a "here-relative" pathname, e.g. ``my/static`` (meaning relative to the Python package of the module in which the view is being defined).
-   It can also be a :term:`resource specification` (e.g. ``anotherpackage:some/subdirectory``).
+   It can also be a :term:`asset specification`
+   (e.g. ``anotherpackage:some/subdirectory``).

-Subsequently, you may wire this view up to be accessible as ``/static`` using the :mod:`pyramid.config.Configurator.add_view` method in your application's startup code against either the class or interface that represents your root object.
+Subsequently, you may wire this view up to be accessible as ``/static`` using the :mod:`pyramid.config.Configurator.add_view` method in your application's startup code against either the class or interface that represents your root resource object.

 .. code-block:: python
    :linenos:

    config.add_view('mypackage.static.static_view', name='static',
-                   context='mypackage.models.Root')
+                   context='mypackage.resources.Root')

-In this case, ``mypackage.models.Root`` refers to the class of your :app:`Pyramid` application's traversal root object.
+In this case, ``mypackage.resources.Root`` refers to the class of your :app:`Pyramid` application's resource tree.

 The context argument above limits where the static view is accessible to URL paths directly under the root object.
-If you omit the ``context`` argument, then ``static`` will be accessible as the static view against any model object in the traversal graph.
+If you omit the ``context`` argument, then ``static`` will be accessible as the static view against any resource object in the resource tree.
 This will allow ``/static/foo.js`` to work, but it will also allow for ``/anything/static/foo.js`` too, as long as ``anything`` can be resolved.

-Note that you cannot use the :func:`pyramid.url.static_url` API to generate URLs against resources made accessible by registering a custom static view.
+Note that you cannot use the :func:`pyramid.url.static_url` API to generate URLs against assets made accessible by registering a custom static view.

 .. warning::

-   When adding a static view to your root object, you need to be careful that there are no model objects contained in the root with the same key as the view name (e.g., ``static``).
-   Model objects take precedence during traversal, thus such a name collision will cause the model to "shadow" your static view.
-To avoid this issue, and ensure that your root object's ``__getitem__`` is never called when a static resource is requested, you can refer to them unambiguously using the ``@@`` prefix (goggles) in their URLs.
+   When adding a static view to your root object, you need to be careful that there are no resource objects contained in the root with the same key as the view name (e.g., ``static``).
+Resource objects take precedence during traversal, thus such a name collision will cause the resource to "shadow" your static view.
+To avoid this issue, and ensure that your root resource's ``__getitem__`` is never called when a static asset is requested, you can refer to them unambiguously using the ``@@`` prefix (goggles) in their URLs.
 For the above examples you could use '/@@static/foo.js' instead of '/static/foo.js' to avoid such shadowing.
    See :ref:`traversal_chapter` for information about "goggles" (``@@``).